Credit: W&J, Flickr CC

 On a warm summer afternoon, my husband, 10-year-old son and I took in views of the lake, crossed multiple drawbridges and explored the Eastlake neighborhood, a mix of old and new Seattle.
 We also passed 35 pocket parks, a playground, the Museum of History and Industry, the Center for Wooden Boats and Lake Union Park.
 And with the addition of less than a mile, we explored the sights of Seattle’s Fremont neighborhood, the self-proclaimed Center of the Universe.

 To begin our hike, we parked in the free lot at Gas Works Park at 2101 N. Northlake Way.
 This former coal gasification plant turned public park is a must-see in Seattle.
-The 19-acre park offers lots of grassy space, a children’s play barn and panoramic views of Lake Union from Kite Hill.
+The 19-acre park offers lots of grassy space, a fantastic new playground and panoramic views of Lake Union from Kite Hill.
 Kite Hill sports a large sundial and is perfect for catching a breeze and flying a kite.
 We had to pry our son away from the park after several runs up and down the hill.

 Next, we turned right and headed south across the University Bridge.
 While crossing we spotted sailboats, yachts, kayaks and paddleboards out on the water.
 After the bridge, the trail winds its way through the Eastlake neighborhood.
 This part of the loop isn’t a traditional trail, but a walk through a neighborhood on smaller city streets.
 At times we had to look for the signs to make sure we were still on the trail.
 A note on this section: There are a couple of short, steep stretches, but this was the only part of the loop that had much elevation gain.